Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Discussion

 \section{Discussion}

+In current applied practice, when faced with a lack of full identification unless an identifying but untestable assumption is imposed, one generally imposes the restriction or not.
+In the terminology of this paper, and with only a single restriction contemplated, this is choosing hyperparameter settings of either $w=(0,1)$ or $w=(1,0)$.
+To our knowledge, this has been the first investigation of intermediate settings, such as $w=(0.5, 0.5)$, with the interpretation of asserting that perhaps the restriction holds.

+We certainly do not claim a free lunch arises from saying perhaps.
+But we do think it a worthwhile analysis strategy to consider, simply because many applied problems do arise where an identifying restriction is both plausible, but not incontrovertible, in the scientific context at hand.
+Moreover, the finding that sometimes the limiting posterior model weights differ from the prior model weights adds intrigue, and additional promise, to the use of perhaps assertions.

-Of course, there is no free lunch.
-When specifying a prior distribution, we implicitly choose the estimator with optimal average-case behavior, where the average is with respect to the joint distribution of parameters and data arising from the specified prior.
-In situations with one or more plausible identifying restrictions, we have seen the stakes associated with prior assertions can be quite high.
+In general, to specify a prior distribution is to implicitly choose the estimator with optimal average-case behavior, where the average is with respect to the joint distribution of parameters and data arising from the specified prior.
+In situations with plausible identifying restrictions, we have seen the stakes associated with prior assertions can be quite high.
 In one direction, $AMSE(\pi_{0},\pi_{MIX})$ can be substantially higher than $AMSE(\pi_{0},\pi_{0})$.
 Purely wishful thinking that perhaps an identifying restriction holds can come with a steep penalty.
 Equally, however, $AMSE(\pi_{MIX},\pi_{MIX})$ can be substantially lower than $AMSE(\pi_{MIX},\pi_{0})$.
 Realistic assessment that perhaps an identifying restriction holds comes with a reward.

+An admitted limitation of the work is the presumption that $M_0$ is not violated.
+Put plainly, we admit we might lack identification, but in doing so we presume no model misspecification.
+This issue is moot in Examples 1 and 2, since $M_0$ does not place restrictions on the underlying $(R,Y)$ distribution in the former instance, or the underlying $(C,X,Y)$ distribution in the latter.
+In Examples 3 and 4, however, $M_0$ involves a risk of misspecification, particularly through assumptions about misclassification mechanisms and {\em a priori} bounds on misclassification parameters.